vsdudakov/fastadmin/README.md

 - ADMIN_USER_MODEL_USERNAME_FIELD - an username field (unique field from your user table) for authentication (could be email, or phone)
 - ADMIN_SECRET_KEY - a secret key (generate a strong secret key and provide here)

-#### Implement admin_authenticate class method
+#### Register ORM models

-Add admin_authenticate class method to your User model (we need it for authentication):
+Implement an authenticate method for ModelAdmin with registered model ADMIN_USER_MODEL

-Example for Tortoise ORM:
+Example (for Tortoise ORM):

 ```
 import bcrypt